nicolebonneau/nicoles_test_thing/readme.md

 This is info on nicoles test thing.
 ---

-# About Nicole
+# About Nicole's Engineering
-stuff about nicoles test thing here
+stuff about nicoles test thing here.
+Nicole knows xml but not html yet.